-In July 2020, we were so grateful to introduce Pigsuit’s newest collaboration with our friend, Artist Jarrod Stains.
+We are so grateful to re-introduce Pigsuit’s collaboration with our friend, Artist Jarrod Stains.

 We are thrilled to represent and work with Jarrod Stains, an Artist we have always admired for his surrealist use of colour, vivid storytelling and breathtaking Indigenous artworks.